xoplog/xop-go/xopotel/NOTES.md

 at the line live with `Model()` and at the span level with `MetadataAny`.

-OTEL links are all span-level, but they all have attribute slices rather than names so they do not fit well as MetadataLinks.
-OTEL links are sent twice, once as MetadataLink with `otelLink` and also as line Links where their attributes are included.
+OTEL links are all span-level, but they all have attribute slices rather than just name/description so they do not fit well as MetadataLinks.
+OTEL links are sent twice, once as MetadataLink with `otelLink` and also as line Links where their attributes (if any) are included.
 XXX